-The Murui-Muinani or Huitoto Ethnic Group was once comformed by 100 villages or 31 tribes, but disease and conflict have reduced their numbers.
-In the early 20th century, the Murui-Muinani or Huitoto population was 50,000.
-The rubber boom in the mid-20th century brought diseases and displacement to the Murui-Muinani or Huitotos, causing their numbers to plummet to 7,000-10,000.
-Since the 1990s, cattle ranchers have invaded Murui-Muinani or Huitoto lands, depleted the soil, and polluted the waterways.
-In response to the incursions, some governments established several reservations for Murui-Muinani or Huitoto, one that is almost remote and located at the Ampiyacu not too far from the Bora Indigenous tribe.
-Murui-Muinani or Huitoto people practice swidden or slash-and-burn agriculture.
+The Muruy (Huitoto) Ethnic Group once comprised 100 villages or 31 tribes, but disease and conflict have reduced their numbers.
+In the early 20th century, the Muruy (Huitoto) population was 50,000.
+The rubber boom in the mid-20th century brought diseases and displacement to the Muruys (Huitotos), causing their numbers to plummet to 7,000-10,000.
+Since the 1990s, cattle ranchers have invaded Muruy (Huitoto) lands, depleted the soil, and polluted the waterways.
+In response to the incursions, some governments established several reservations for Muruys (Huitotos), one almost remote one is located at the Ampiyacu not too far from the Bora Indigenous tribe.
+Muruy (Huitoto) people practice swidden or slash-and-burn agriculture.
 To prevent depleting the land, they relocate their fields every few years.
 Major crops include cacao, coca, maize (corn), bitter and sweet manioc (yuca/cassava), bananas, mangos, palms, peanuts, pineapples, plantains, sugar cane, sweet potatoes, tobacco, and yams.
-Ethnobotanists have studied Murui-Muinani or Huitoto agriculture due to its efficiency and sustainability.
-Murui-Muinani or Huitoto men hunt with blowguns and shotguns.
+Ethnobotanists have studied Muruy (Huitoto) agriculture due to its efficiency and sustainability.
+Muruy (Huitoto) men hunt with blowguns and shotguns.